kokonut27/repl-api.js/docs/pages/api.md

 ----

-.. _talk-class:
+.. _posts-class:

-## Talk Class
+## Posts Class
-The Talk class is designed to return post data from the Replit Community, including comments, likes, and more.
+The Posts class is designed to return post data from the Replit Community, including comments, likes, and more.

 ----